Spondylolisthesis | Spondylolysis | Spondylisis Fusion Alternatives

 As new research points out “despite the fact that an absolute indication for this surgery is still unclear, decisions about performing lumbar fusion for degenerative Spondylolisthesis should be undertaken by considering not only the patient’s condition but also the social circumstances, medical insurance system, economic effects, and the surgeon’s preference and experience.
 “1

 In other words if you have good insurance, can take a lot of time off from work, do not need to provide for you or your family. and have been prepared for a long rehabilitation period with compromised quality of life – then you are a good candidate for a surgery recommendation that is unclear and imprecise.
 Please see my article on exploring options before the Spinal Fusion Surgery.

 Many other terms for Spondylolisthesis: What does spondylosis and spondylitis mean?

 Other terms are often used to describe the same symptoms of Spondylolisthesis.
 These are Spondylisis or spondylosis of the spine, what do they mean?

 These are sometimes confusing terms that act as a catch all phrase or umbrella term to describe neurological or degenerative or inflammatory disorders caused by spinal defects which can occur in the cervical, thoracic, and lumbar regions.
-Spinal defects meaning stress fractures from wear and tear and in young athletes from stress on the spine caused by sports.
+Spinal defects meaning stress fractures from wear and tear.
 This can also be called isthmic spondylolisthesis – a fracture of the pars interarticularis; a bone which connects the upper and lower facet joints.

 The terms can also be linked to degrees of severity such as mild or moderate or advanced spondylisis or severe spondylisis that can cause local or diffuse pain.
 Sometimes everything is just thrown into one term spondylotic.
 It is sometimes difficult for the to understand all these definitions.